Changissnz/nu_merchant_principal/README.md

-the preferential criteria for identifying a cycle be "evolved" over time to maintain the achievement of a balancing act between preserving the authentic identity and accounting for change that is spurred by spatio-temporal specifics?
-For these questions' answers crafted to suit judgment regarded as objective, the answers first require the full consideration of the cycle/s as valid structural processes.
-There is the dedication of acknowledgment and attention already, even if the only efforts that come out of answers are passive and resigned acceptance of the cycle/s.
+the preferential criteria for identifying a cycle be "evolved" over time to maintain the achievement of a balancing act between preserving the authentic identity and accounting for change spurred by spatio-temporal specifics?
+For these questions' answers crafted to suit judgment regarded as objective, the answers first require the full acceptance of the cycle/s as valid structural processes.
+There is the dedication of acknowledgment and attention already, even if the only efforts that come out of answers are passive and resigned acceptances of the cycle/s.

 Diagram ASOC3 shows a set of nested cycles, and this nesting lends credence to the notion of factual hierarchy in these